Academic Options

 Transfer of Course Credit to Penn

 Master’s Students are permitted to transfer up to two (2) courses from another graduate degree program.
-Dual degree students are held to the 2 course transfer request and are not allowed additional requests.
+Dual degree students are held to the two course transfer request and are not allowed additional requests.

-PhD students that come to Penn Engineering with a master’s degree, can request to transfer up to nine (9) credits into their PhD program.
+PhD students who come to Penn Engineering with a master’s degree, can request to transfer up to nine (9) credits to their PhD program.

-Students wanting to transfer in graduate course credit from a previous program at Penn prior to matriculation into their current Engineering degree, are treated as transfer credit as well.
-The maximum allowance is for classes taken either internally at Penn in another program, from an external institution, or combination of both.
+Transferring graduate course credits from a previous program at Penn prior to matriculation into Engineering will be treated as transfer credit.
+The maximum allowance includes credits taken in another program at Penn, credits taken at an external institution, or a combination of both.

 Per University policy, courses counted towards and/or listed on an undergraduate degree transcript, will not be considered for graduate credit unless in an approved and awarded accelerated master’s/submatriculation program (PhD policy; Master’s policy).
 Penn does not allow triple counting of courses so the student must be able to show that the courses didn’t count towards the undergraduate degree.